kontent-ai/data-ops/README.md

 # help for a specific command
 npx @kontent-ai/data-ops <command> --help

-# you can also install the package globally or locally
+# you can also install the package globally, or locally
 npm i @kontent-ai/data-ops -g

-# with the package installed, you can call i like this
+# with the package installed, you can call i as follows
 data-ops --help
 ```